Wigwam Motel: Village #1: Horse Cave, Kentucky

 The first Wigwam Village was built in 1933 by Frank A. Redford.
-It was located on the corner of US-31E and Hwy 218 in Horse Cave, Kentucky.
+It was located on the corner of US 31E and KY 218 in Horse Cave, Kentucky.

 The central building and gas pumps are visible on undated postcards.
 Six more wigwams were built to be used as guest rooms.

 Village #1 closed in 1935 when the nearby Wigwam Village #2 was opened, but operated under different names until it was eventually abandoned; it was razed in 1982.